 With the goal of soliciting feedback to help craft excellent books, AEs should choose reviewers for their expertise in the subject matter of each individual publishing project.
 Peer reviewers are most often established scholars with relevant expertise.
-Scholars who have already published at least one scholarly book (or have a book forthcoming) are preferred, although an extensive record of journal publications on relevant topics is acceptable.
-Some presses prefer tenured faculty; however, with decreasing numbers of scholars (including experienced ones) on the tenure track, this requirement may be difficult to meet.
-It is also important to note that in some emerging disciplines or areas of study, the thought leaders are often still junior faculty.
-When reviewing a project intended for course adoption, extensive teaching experience at the level of the book’s intended audience may trump publication record or tenure.
-Journalists, civil servants and elected officials, professional writers, and artists outside the academy with relevant experience can also be used as peer reviewers in certain circumstances.
-The AE should be ready to speak to a particular reader’s expertise as needed to the faculty board, author, or press colleagues.
+Scholars who have published at least one relevant book (or have a book forthcoming) are preferred, although an extensive record of journal publications on relevant topics is acceptable.
+Some presses prefer tenured faculty; however, with an increasing number of scholars in nontenured or contingent positions, or in other types of work entirely, this requirement may no longer be practical or desirable.
+It is also important to note that in some disciplines or areas of study, the leading thinkers are often still early career faculty.
+When reviewing a project intended for course adoption, extensive teaching experience at the level of the book’s intended audience may be more pertinent than publication record or tenure.
+Journalists, civil servants and elected officials, professional writers, activists, and artists and other respected authorities outside the academy with relevant experience can also be used as peer reviewers in certain circumstances.
+The AE should be ready to speak to a reader’s expertise as needed to the faculty board, author, or press colleagues.

 Where do AEs find appropriate peer reviewers?
 Are suggestions from authors acceptable?

 A vital part of the AE’s role is to develop a robust network of advisors.
-(See Who is qualified to write peer reviews.)
-The AE’s reviewer selection process may be informed by, but should be independent of, suggestions from the author herself.
-An author’s suggestions may alert AEs to other experts in the field or signal an author’s conception of his ideal reader.
-If authors ask that some scholars not be asked to review the manuscript because of intellectual differences, the AE may wish to abide by the request but is not obligated to do so.
+(See Who is qualified to write peer reviews?)
+The AE’s reviewer selection process may be informed by, but should be independent of, suggestions from the author.
+An author’s suggestions may alert AEs to other experts in the field or signal an author’s conception of their ideal reader.
+If authors ask that some scholars not be approached to review the manuscript because of intellectual differences or potential biases (e.g., those based on positionality, identity, or the material being reviewed), the AE may wish to abide by the request but is not obligated to do so.
 The author’s list of potential reviewers or veto of others can reveal conceptual or disciplinary boundaries of the author’s work, highlight conflicts of interest the AE is not aware of, or flag reviewer directions that might be problematic.
-(See What should an AE do about an obviously incompetent, biased, or ad hominem report.)
+(See What should an AE do about a problematic or biased report?)